Skip to content

 Implementation of styles

-The second step in developing styles using EffCSS is to implement the described functionality within the StyleSheet maker function.
-The bem utility is used in EffCSS to generate BEM selectors.
-This utility also checks the validity of implemented CSS selectors, since it is a generic.
+The second step in developing styles using EffCSS is to implement the described functionality within the framework of the StyleSheet maker function.
+To generate unique selectors with the style sheet prefix in EffCSS, the 'select` utility is used.
+This utility also checks the validity of implemented CSS selectors.

 ts